 Anna Sewell (1820-78) wrote only one book in her lifetime but it became an all time children's classic.

-In the opening episode we meet Dr James Gordon, his daughter Vicky, son Kevin and housekeeper Amy, all of whom have moved from London to the small country village of Five Oaks.
+In the opening episode we meet Dr James Gordon (William Lucas), his daughter Vicky (Judy Bowker), son Kevin (Roderick Shaw) and housekeeper Amy (Charlotte Mitchell), all of whom have moved from London to the small country village of Five Oaks.
 Whilst out exploring their new surroundings the children discover a wounded black stallion which they bring back to their new house in the hope that it can be saved.
 But the horse's owner, determined to break its spirit, arrives to collect the animal.
 The family offer to buy it off him but cannot afford the price he wants.
 When Doctor Gordon saves the life of the owner's uncle, they are given the horse as payment.

-Judi Bowker starred as Vicky Gordon, the thoroughbred's latest owner for series one, but when the series returned Bowker had decided to pursue her career elsewhere and Vicky was replaced (without explanation) by fifteen-year-old Stacy Dorning as her sister Jenny who had previously been attending school in London.
+Bowker's character, the thoroughbred's latest owner for series one, had left when the series returned for a second season, the actress having decided to pursue her career elsewhere and Vicky Gordon was replaced (without explanation) by fifteen-year-old Stacy Dorning as her sister Jenny who had previously been attending school in London.

-Taking the traditional Sunday teatime family slot, set on a beautifully spacious Victorian country estate and with its evocative theme tune ("Galloping Home", which won the 1973 Ivor Novello Award for Best Theme Tune) it soon became a top twenty hit for London Weekend Television.
+Hot on the hooves of the previous year's equine success, Follyfoot, 'Black Beauty' debuted on 17 September 1972 and didn't hit the ground running - it hit it with more of a gallop.
+Taking the traditional Sunday teatime family slot, set on a beautifully spacious Victorian country estate (Stockers Farm in Rickmansworth) and with its evocative theme tune ("Galloping Home", which won the 1973 Ivor Novello Award for Best Theme Tune) it soon became a top twenty hit for London Weekend Television.

 Published on November 29th, 2018.
 Written by Laurence Marcus for Television Heaven.